 Similarly, on Marc, he chose a few punk and new wave acts like Generation X and The Rods (who, offscreen, described the show as “Mickey Mouse”).

 Did he really choose all the acts?
 Marc peered slowly at The Jam’s name without any recognition and incorrectly announced them as “Jam”.
-(Fantastic performance, BTW.)
+(Awesome performance, BTW.)

 Bolan and this incarnation of T. Rex performed well on Marc and, except for the last show, Bolan was relaxed and confident in his role.

 For the final show in the series, Marc had scored a coup.
 He would have David Bowie appear with the first televised performance of his new single, ‘Heroes’ and then jam with him to close the show.

 Unfortunately, this did not go as well as planned.
 Bowie took control of the backing track, which as usual was recorded before the filming of the visuals.
 As the song was unsuited to Bolan’s style of guitar playing, David played guitar himself.

 Marc, feeling insulted, retreated to his dressing room, where he drank to excess.
 At the end of the show, David and Marc jammed on a new song, “Standing Next To You”.
 Marc drunkenly stumbled off the low stage, laughing with embarrassment.
 At the playback later, David said to Marc, “Oh that’s really Polaroid!
 You’ve gotta keep the ending!”

 There was no choice as to keeping it.
 The film crew had refused to reshoot the song, having been alienated by a confrontation with Bowie’s entourage.